 It means that aircraft won’t depart until there is a landing slot available at the destination airport.
 Rather than building individual networks and connecting with each other, airports and airlines will need just a few ones.
 For example, 200 worldwide destinations linking to 200 collaborative decision-making systems instead of only one system is quite a pain for companies.

-The Cloud brings more automation
+The Cloud computing brings more automation to airports

 When airport systems reside in the Cloud, there’s no need to update them constantly.
 Updates can be pushed out Adhoc saving both time and money.

 Gatwick Airport is replacing many of its expensive old-fashioned IT systems with cloud services where possible.
-The airport implemented a collaborative decision system that will allow IT dep., ground handlers and airlines to exchange data on incoming and departing flights.
+The airport implemented a collaborative decision system that will allow IT dep., ground handlers, and airlines to exchange data on incoming and departing flights.
 The system helps refuel and restock aircraft faster which increased the number of flights departing hourly by 10%.